johnfedoruk/bangular/aio/content/guide/testing.md

 The documentation setup defines the `test` command in the `scripts` section of npm's `package.json`.
-The Angular CLI has different commands to do the same thing.
+The Bangular CLI has different commands to do the same thing.
 Adjust accordingly.

 </div>